Nookieaaa/lib/README.md

-first учусгеу "db_create.py" to create and fill db, then "run.py"
+first execute "db_create.py" to create and fill db, then "run.py"